 And lastly, the sliding barn doors conceal the study off of our bedroom (which is currently just a junk room!).

 I’d say this looks like a totally different house than the before photos, don’t you think?
-It’s a super relaxing space and I’m so glad we were able to finish it before baby two came along!
+The new master bedroom design is a super relaxing space, and I’m so glad we were able to finish it before baby two came along!

 You can see more of our house renovation posts here —